Board of Directors

 Most recently, Colin sang with That Choir for eight seasons and was their General Manager from 2015-2022.
 He also continues to work as an active performer throughout Ontario and the Atlantic provinces.
 Past highlights include work with Bloor Street United Church, First Act Productions, the Fredericton Symphony Orchestra, Halifax Summer Opera Festival, Maritime Concert Opera, Opera Atelier, Opera by Request, Opera York, OperOttawa, the Tafelmusik Baroque Orchestra and Chamber Choir, and the Toronto Chamber Choir.

-As a passionate educator and arts advocate, Colin also has an active private piano/voice studio and is currently working as a member of the faculty at First Act Youth Company.
+As a passionate educator and arts advocate, Colin also has an active private piano/voice studio and is currently working as Executive Director and a member of the faculty with First Act Youth Company.

 Banner: Scott Leithead and Dominic Gregorio, PODIUM 2016.
 Photo: Friday Design and Photography